Perhaps you're a financial advisor forecasting stock market prices, or maybe you're a biologist studying competing species.

-Towards the end of our course, we'll help lift a sunken treasure off the floor of the sea using a winch driven by an electric motor.
+Let's look at an example.
+Later in the course, we'll help lift a sunken treasure off the floor of the sea using a winch driven by an electric motor.

 In order to know if the motor's battery has enough energy to lift the chest, we'll need to solve where is a constant depending on the battery, and the unknown measures the number of winch revolutions as a function of time